Eczema treatment: Corticosteroids applied to the skin

 Many strengths available, ranging in strength from low to super potent

-U.S. Food and Drug Administration (FDA) has approved several topical corticosteroids to treat eczema in children; Some approved to treat eczema in infants.
+U.S. Food and Drug Administration (FDA) has approved several topical corticosteroids to treat eczema in children, and some approved to treat eczema in infants.

-Risk of side effects is low when used as directed by your child’s dermatologist
+Risk of side effects low when used as directed by your child’s dermatologist

 How to use